What Are Bariatric Aids, Products, Equipment

 - Bariatric Mobility Aids - Products such as: bariatric rollators, wheelchairs and walking aids.
 Add-on power packs can help a carer control an electric wheelchair with an occupant.

 If you are overweight and have decreased dexterity, flexibility, and mobility, bariatric aids can assist you by giving you more independence.
-Our disability products and bariatric aids shop includes items such as leg lifts, long handled shoe-horns, reachers and other helpful products and aids that can help you overcome these challenges, as well as maintaining more independence, in and around the house.
+Bariatric aids as well as disability products include items such as leg lifts, long handled shoe-horns, reachers and other helpful products and aids that can help you overcome these challenges, as well as maintaining more independence, in and around the house.